When developing a test and tag program I am often asked ” What is RCD testing? ”

 An RCD is a device that measures how much current is flowing on the active/live conductor and the neutral conductor of a circuit or appliance.
 These values should be the same or very close to being the same.
 If there is a variation, there could be current flowing to “earth” which means there could be a defect in the circuit or an appliance connected to it.
 When the variation between the active and neutral readings is greater than a specific value the RCD will “trip” and shut off the power supply to that circuit.
 When that happens the user of the appliance is protected from a potential electric shock.

 RCDs will only protect you if they are working and react (trip) fast enough.
 To ensure the RCD is functioning correctly it must be tested on a regular basis.
 This requires specialised test equipment and testing procedures.
-The procedure involves simulating a defect and measuring the trip time to within 1/1,000th of a second.
+The procedure involves simulating a defect and measuring the The time taken for a Residual Current Device (RCD) to trip (break the circuit) when a value greater than the rated tripping current of the RCD is detected.
+The measurement is recorded in milli-seconds. to within 1/1,000th of a second.

 Click here more information about RCD testing